 As you would when introducing any new food, start by offering a small quantity for the first couple of servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.

 How to serve chives for babies with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

-6 to 9 months old: Fold minced chives and/or minced chive flowers into Greek yogurt, mascarpone or goat cheese, labneh, mashed root vegetables, omelets, and other soft foods.
+6 to 9 months old: Fold minced chives and/or minced chive flowers into soft, scoopable foods like congee (rice porridge), egg frittata, mashed vegetables, or yogurt.

 9 to 18 months old: This is the time to boost the herbs and spices in your dishes, as many food preferences start taking root during this stage.
 Use chives and chive flowers liberally in your cooking, and don’t forget about breakfast.
 Minced chives in scrambled eggs or mascarpone cheese spread on toasted bread are two delicious options!

 18 to 24 months old: Around this time, children may develop strong food preferences, but try not to cave by only serving favorite foods.
 Continue to cook with chives and offer what the rest of the family is eating.
-Chives can add onion flavor in many dishes, including lentil salad, meatballs, quiches, quick breads, and pastas to name a few.
-They can also be used as a garnish to add bright color and flavor to dips and finished dishes.
+Chives can add onion flavor in many dishes, including dumplings, eggs, lentil salad, meatballs, quick breads, and noodles to name a few.
+They can also be used as a garnish to add bright color and flavor to spreads and finished dishes.